alc120/TinyChat-Server/README.md

 * **Availability:** Free to download, use, and test
 * **Stability:** Mostly stable, but some features may still be refined or expanded

+## 🌐 Hosting Requirements (PonyDriland)

+The website **ponydriland.com** will only accept connections from servers hosted using **HTTPS**.
+If your TinyChat server is running locally at home, you may use the built-in **proxy** as a shortcut to securely expose your database through an HTTPS-enabled tunnel.

 ## 📥 Download & Usage

 You can freely download the project and start testing it right away.